uviclibraries/html-css/act-3.md

       color: blue;
  }
 ```
-- In the example above, we are saying this with our CSS: that we want all `h1` headings to be underlined, 25 pixel fint size, and blue in colour.
+- In the example above, we are saying this with our CSS: that we want all our `h1` headings to be underlined, 25 pixel font size, and blue in colour.

 Now it is time to start playing with CSS...